zephyrproject-rtos/zephyr/doc/services/storage/disk/nvme.rst

 DTS
 ===

-Any board exposing an NVMe disk should provide a DTS overlay to enable its use whitin Zephyr
+Any board exposing an NVMe disk should provide a DTS overlay to enable its use within Zephyr

 .. code-block:: devicetree